VCF XT-IDE Rev 2

-This is the second revision of the XT-IDE card produced by the Vintage Computer Forums (VCF), not the first nor third revisions.
+This is the second revision of the XT-IDE card produced by the Vintage Computer Forums (VCF), not the first nor third nor fourth revisions.

 See the wiki styled information here at the VCF.